 We aim to make all our events interesting and sociable affairs where people with shared interests can meet, learn and have fun in a friendly environment.
 Generally the meetings are held at regional level.
 Members of the public are welcome to join us at any event subject to prior arrangement with the region organising the event, and payment of any fees applicable.
-Contact details for each event appear in the Diary of Events under the “Find out more” heading.
+Contact details for each event appear on our What’s On Page.

 Across the regions we hold around 30 meetings each year, some of which are workshops or lectures on specialist subject areas related to Japanese gardens.
 Occasional practical workshops are held covering such things as pruning techniques and bamboo fence construction.

 Recent examples are: